ihmc-scale/act-up-model/README.md

 The first value returned by `scale:run-model` will be converted to JSON and written back on the TCP stream to the reasoner.

-The `parameters` is an a-list mapping parameter names to p-lists.
+The `parameters` is an a-list *mostly* mapping parameter names to p-lists.
 The parameter names are provided as keywords.
 The p-lists map attributes of the parameter to values.
 Thus, you can get the `:value` of the `:noise` parameter by doing

     (getf (cdr (assoc :noise parameters)) :value)